Return type - Part 2

 return i + i;

-indicates that the return type
+}In this case, decltype(auto) indicates that the return type

-is equal to decltype
+of fun is equal to decltype of the return

 expression.